puerto-22/puerto-22/README.md

 I am an autodidact and I would like to solve my own questions.
 Firstly, I started to watch videos on YouTube Platform, and I'm still doing today.

-I'd like to have My Startup, for this reason I named it Puerto22 in this repo.
+I'd like to have My Startup, for this reason I named it REDLA in this repo.
 I hope to help the community.

 - 🔭 I’m currently working on personal projects because I'm just learning yet.
 - 🌱 I’m currently learning Javascript for Backend and Frontend.

+You can find me:
+  - @jaelparrales
+  - redla.dev

 Note:
   I'm in love with Computer Networking and Languages!!!